shortcutssoftware/sc-ols-examples-single-signon/README.md

 When we call your Salon Resource Server, we will use the HTTP `GET` verb.
 You can see in the example that the important information in this request is in the `Authorization` header.
-Don't confuse the authorization header that you send us (wich contains OAuth credentials) with the authorization header that we send to your Salon Resource Server, which contains a string that looks like this: `"Bearer <token>"`
+Don't confuse the authorization header that you send us (which contains OAuth credentials) with the authorization header that we send to your Salon Resource Server (which contains a string that looks like this: `"Bearer <token>"`)

----

 ## How to run the example

-The sample consists of two servers.
-The first server listens on port 8080, and has implementations of the Salon Authorization Server, and the Salon Resource Server as described above.
+The sample consists of two HTTP servers.
+The first server listens on port 8080, and has implementations of the Salon Authorization Server endpoint, and the Salon Resource Server endpoint as described above.

-The second server listens on port 9090, and contains an implementation of the `authenticate_customer` endpoint.
+The second server listens on port 9090, and contains an implementation of the Shortcuts `authenticate_customer` endpoint.
 The sample implementation is here:
 [AuthenticateCustomerServer.java](src/main/java/com/shortcuts/example/single_signon/shortcuts/AuthenticateCustomerServer.java)

 You can regard the servers as a 'Salon' server (on 8080), and 'Shortcuts' server (on 9090).